Eero Heinäluoma

-Eero Olavi Heinäluoma (born 4 July 1955 in Kokkola) is a Finnish politician who has been serving as Member of the European Parliament since 2019.
-A former chairman of the Finnish Social Democratic Party, he was replaced in the party's leadership by Jutta Urpilainen in June 2008.
-He was Speaker of the Parliament of Finland 2011–2015.
+Eero Olavi Heinäluoma (born 4 July 1955) is a Finnish politician who has been serving as Member of the European Parliament since 2019.
+A former chairman of the Social Democratic Party of Finland, he was replaced in the party's leadership by Jutta Urpilainen in June 2008.
+He was Speaker of the Parliament of Finland from 2011–2015.

+Member of the Finnish parliament, Eveliina Heinäluoma, is Eero Heinäluoma's daughter.